9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 UDP tends to be used in applications that are performance- or latency-sensitive, in which each individual packet of data is less important than the overall performance of the system.
-It may also be used where the TCP behavior isn\'t the most efficient, such as ones that send short, discrete messages.
+It may also be used where the TCP behavior isn't the most efficient, such as ones that send short, discrete messages.
 Examples of systems that tend to use UDP include audio and video conferencing, time synchronization, network-based filesystems, and logging systems.